 This Australian Accent Generator is currently the highest ranking accent generator on Google and will assist you in deciphering the Australian accent and Australian slang terms 🙂

 Not sure I have much of a conclusion, except that yes we are laidback with our language, and without visiting our country, seeing Australia only through mainstream media is buying a very warped view!

 Indigenous Australians don’t usually talk in slang the way ‘European Australians’ do, and for good reason.
 Indigenous Australians have their own languages, depending on each community, particular place, and people.

 In 2020, the Djambarrpuyngu language was recorded as the most spoken Indigenous language in Australia.

 If you are from Australia and have anything to add to this conversation, id love to know.
-If you’re an international traveller and also have any questions, no matter how random, id love to know too 🙂
+If you’re an international traveller and have any questions like the common ‘what does arvo mean in Australian slang’? or anything else id love to hear from you.